The key point of contact between faculty and Bush Library is the Library Liaison.

 A librarian is assigned to every CLA, HSB, and HSE department/program.
 The more closely you work with your liaison, the better we can support you and your students.
 Your liaison will assist with collection-building and training in support of students' work in your courses.
 See the Liaisons tab above for details.

-To search all materials at all of the CLIC libraries in a single search, use Summon.
-Or, use the Find menu on the home page to locate specific databases or materials, e.g. articles, media.
+To find all materials at all of the CLIC libraries in a single search, use Summon.

 Your Hamline ID is your library card.